yugabyte/bank-of-anthos/README.md

 # Demo Bank - Next Keynote Demo Part 2

+This branch contains the demo code used in Part 2 of the [Application Modernization Hands-on Keynote](https://cloud.withgoogle.com/next/sf/sessions?session=GENKEY02#application-modernization) where the User Service is refactored to a separate Java microservice.

+***NOTE:** In the Keynote we referred to the bank's name as "Demo Bank", but it is also known as the "Bank of Anthos" demo application.*

 This project simulates a bank's payment processing network using [Anthos](https://cloud.google.com/anthos/).
 Bank of Anthos allows users to create artificial accounts and simulate transactions between accounts.
 Bank of Anthos was developed to create an end-to-end sample demonstrating Anthos best practices.

-The is branch contains the work done to refactor the User Service from a Python-based microservice to a Java one using the Spring Boot Framework.
+This branch contains the work done to refactor the User Service from a Python-based microservice to a Java one using the Spring Boot Framework.

 Some of the tools used to do this include: